FranciscaOrtizRuiz/ageism_tweets/README.md

   - 3.dataanalysis: The analysis of data.

-**This research is currently being performed, which means that it will be suffering some changes in the next couple of months.
-It is expected to have it complete by July 2021.**
+**This research is currently being performed, which means that it will be suffering some changes in the next couple of months.**